 Greater European scrutiny was sparked in part by a jump in Chinese acquisitions of European companies in 2016, specifically that of premier German robotics company, KUKA.
 The sale exposed the risk China posed to Europe’s technological pre-eminence and national security and underlined the need to shield strategic parts of the economy.

 In its March 2019 strategy paper, the EU labeled China “a systemic rival” in some areas, a significant change from previous EU statements.
 That same month, the EU approved a new foreign investments screening framework to provide its member states tools to better protect their strategic sectors.

-Despite this more assertive approach, the EU seeks to maintain economic ties with Beijing.
-However, Beijing’s handling of the COVID-19 pandemic has increased calls in the EU and the UK for a rethink of relations with China.
+Despite this more assertive approach, the EU seeks to maintain economic ties with Beijing, including by rushing to reach a deal on the Comprehensive Agreement on Investment (CAI) before the Biden Administration took office.
+However, Beijing’s handling of the COVID-19 pandemic wolf warrior diplomacy has increased calls in the EU and the UK for a rethink of relations with China.

-China’s Foreign Investment in the EU and UK:
+China’s Foreign Investment and Trade with the EU and UK:

 Two-thirds of EU countries have signed agreements to cooperate in China’s Belt and Road Initiative, including Italy, Greece, Portugal, and the Central & Eastern European states.

 China initiated the 17+1 framework to expand cooperation between Beijing and Central & Eastern Europe.
 Italy and Greece are also members.
 However, at the last summit in February 2021, despite Chinese President Xi Jinping’s participation, numerous European states, including all three Baltic countries, sent lower-level ministers.